Transfer Credit Evaluation

 - Courses transferred must be 100 level or above;

-- Comparable developmental education courses offered by North Carolina community colleges below the 100 level are transferable within the North Carolina Community College System;
+- Comparable developmental education courses offered by North Carolina community colleges below the 100 level are transferable within the North Carolina Community College System (NCCCS); and

-- The grades for transferred NCCCS developmental courses must be a "B" or better (a "C" or better is accepted for MAT 070 and MAT 080 courses only); and
+- The grades for transferred NCCCS developmental courses must be a "B" or better (a "C" or better is accepted for MAT 070 and MAT 080 courses only).

 Once the transcript has been evaluated, the college will send another email to confirm the completion of the evaluation.
-At that time, the student will be able to view any transfer credit awarded in the student's WebAdvisor account.
-Transfer credit from another institution is not used to calculate cumulative, program, graduation, or academic progress grade point averages.
+At that time, the student will be able to view any transfer credit on the academic transcript, and non-course equivalencies, waivers, and backfills on the student's Self-Service or WebAdvisor account.
+Transfer credit, non-course equivalencies, waivers or backfills are not used to calculate cumulative, program, graduation, or academic progress grade point averages.
+However, transfer credit is used to calculate financial aid satisfactory academic progress (SAP).
+See the financial aid SAP policy.

 International transcripts must be evaluated before transfer credit can be considered.
 Please see the Translation and Evaluation Services section for a complete list of acceptable organizations.